The science behind Sporing

 that make our products possible.

-Backed by Science.
+MycoVeda Energy - Backed by Science.

 Cordyceps increases VO2 max, which represents maximum oxygen consumption during intense physical activity; it’s an excellent indicator for endurance and heart health.
 Cordyceps also has a strong anti-fatigue effect which increases time to exhaustion and shortens recovery time, an effect that builds up with continued use.